 Step 3: Fund the Impact Plan

 Funding is available for additional resources (e.g., travel, research assistance, editorial support, faculty time, venue cost for conferences involving faculty and government officials, and publicity) needed to implement the impact plans.
-Each individual grant is capped at $10,000, but there is no single formula for support and no pre-set limit on the number of projects the IPL can support for a given faculty member.
+Each individual grant is capped at $10,000, but there is no single formula for support and no pre-set limit on the number of projects the Policy Lab can support for a given faculty member.

 Step 4: Implement the Impact Plan